Applying for Erasmus mobility grant

-Erasmus students can apply for an EU-funded grant, through Lund University.
+Erasmus students can apply for an EU-funded grant through Lund University.
 The grant is aimed to cover the additional costs of the stay abroad.
 The grant amount is calculated per day and varies depending on which country you go to.
-For the academic year 2017/18 the amount of the grant for studies is:
+For the academic year 2019/20, the amount of the grant for studies is:

-The grant is paid in Swedish crown.
+The grant is paid in Swedish crowns.
 An initial payment will represent about 70% of the estimated total amount of the grant.
-The remaining 30% is paid by the end of the school year, once you have submitted the form "Confirmation of Study Period", answered the report submitted by the end of mobility through the Erasmus Mobility Tool and made the language tests which is required after completion of the mobility.
+The remaining 30% is paid by the end of the school year, once you have submitted the form 'Confirmation of Study Period', answered the report submitted by the end of mobility through the Erasmus Mobility Tool, and completed the language test you are required to take after completion of the mobility.

 Erasmus students with disabilities can apply for additional grant funds.

-In order to get the money before the beginning of the mobility, you need to apply well in advance.
+In order to receive the money before the beginning of the mobility, you need to apply well in advance.
 Hand in your application as soon as possible once the application has opened, and no later than one month before the beginning of the mobility.
-Your Erasmus scholarship agreement must be received by External Relations no later than the 15th of the month before you will receive the first payment.
+Your Erasmus scholarship agreement must be received by External Relations no later than on the 15th of the month before you will receive the first payment.
 The payments are made on the 25th every month.
-In order to be sure to get the first payment before you leave, you must submit the agreement no later than the 15th, two months before you leave.
-Example: If you begin your mobility on October 20, we must have received your signed agreement by August 15, in order to have time to transfer the money before you begin your mobility.
-In this case, you will receive the money on 25 September.
-Exceptions to this rule may apply during holiday periods and/or if Lund University does not receive money from the Swedish Council for Higher Education in time.
-Students who go on exchange in August or September normally receive their first payment on September 25.
-In order to be entitled to the first payment, you must have done the language test which is required for the Erasmus+ students.
+To be sure to get the first payment before you leave, you must submit the agreement no later than on the 15th of the month two months prior to your departure.
+For example, if you begin your mobility on 20 October, we must have received your signed agreement by 15 August to be able to transfer the money before you begin your mobility.
+In this case, you would receive the money on 25 September.
+Exceptions to this rule may apply during holiday periods and/or if Lund University does not receive money from the Swedish Council for Higher Education on time.
+Students who go on exchange in August or September normally receive their first payment on 25 September.
+To be entitled to the first payment, you must have completed the language assessment that Erasmus+ students are required to take.

 Fill in the application form